dart-lang/dartdoc/README.md

 By default, the documentation is generated to the `doc/api` directory as static HTML files.

-Run `dartdoc -h` to see the available command-line options.
+Run `dart help doc` to see the available command-line options.

 ## Viewing docs